runvnc/evolvingbitcoin/README.md

 In contrast, take for example a leading-edge open software module registry and ecosystem like `npm`.
 This system provides semantic versioning to manage dependencies and offers the fundamental advantage of nearly instant integration between pieces of software.
-So one could compare the effort involved with upgrading a popular module into a Node.js application versus ratifying a BIP by committee and implementing new protocol features from scratch.
+So one could compare the effort involved with upgrading a popular module in a Node.js application versus ratifying a BIP by committee and implementing new protocol features from scratch.

 ## Web Assembly